Lake Mburo National Park

 Lake Mburo National Park is the smallest savannah national park in Uganda, it was once a full cover of savannah grassland, but now it much contained by woodlands since there are no elephants to tame them out.
 The western side of the national park is where you can find a mixture of savannah grassland with forested gorges.
 However, the park also contains patches of papyrus swamp and narrow bands of lush riparian lines of woodland along the water edge of lakes.

 Besides Lake Mburo, the national park contains of other lakes summing up to 13; they are home for the awesome water birds like the African fish eagles.
-However, Lake Mburo is the largest and forms about 50km of the wet land system in Lake Mburo national park.
+However, Lake Mburo is the largest and forms about 50km of the wet land system in the park.
 Some lakes are found in the national park, and about 5 lakes are found on the border of Lake Mburo national park.

 Activities in this National Park

 The national park is famously known for the zebra community is harbors.
 You can spot a number of zebras in grazing in Lake Mburo even before leaving the main highway to Mbarara.
 However, the game drives in Lake Mburo national park will expose you to almost all the wildlife in the area.
 Lake Mburo national park is supplied with a good network of game tracks; concentrated in the east where there is a variety of landscape features such as wetlands, grasslands on sloppy hills, acacia woodland, seasonal flooded valleys, rocky outcrops among others.
 All the different landscapes are ecosystems that act as a home for a different wild animal in the national park.
-The early morning hours and the late evening time id the best for game drives in Lake Mburo national park.
+The early morning hours and the late evening time id the best for game drives in the park.

-Another activity is birding which is favorably done in the swampy valleys and near the salt licks in the national park.
+Another activity is birding Safaris Tours which is favorably done in the swampy valleys and near the salt licks in the national park.
 The forests in the national park also harbor a lot of forest bird species; can be quite interesting to watch.
 Also, the boat cruise can get you a chance to see a lot of water birds along the shoreline of Lake Mburo national park.
 The bird species in the national park include fracolins, grey crowned crane, black-bellied bustard, rufous bellied heron, bateleur, brown- chested lapwig and coqui, among others.

 The launch trip is another interesting activity for visitors to Lake Mburo national park.
 The boat cruise along the eastern shoreline of the national park is an opportunity for you to see a lot of crocodiles, buffaloes, hippos wallowing in water and water birds such as African fish eagle, kingfishers, and hammerkops among others.